-A preset position is a pre-defined camera view than can be quickly and easily moved to and viewed, simply by selecting the preset.
+A preset position is a pre-defined camera view than can quickly and easily be viewed.

 From Preset Position Setup, use the Pan, Tilt and Zoom (PTZ) controls to steer the camera to the required position.
 When satisfied with the camera's position, enter a descriptive name.
 This camera position is then saved as a preset position.